DreD2G/intros/READme.md

 6. **Open a Pull Request**
 7. **Swap with a partner** — review each other's PR and leave at least one comment

-No formal deliverable — we're practicing the workflow together, live.

 ## Your intro file